oskarkvamme/chromecast-talk/README.md

 chromecast-talk
 ===============

-How to get started with chromcast talg
+How to get started with chromcast talk